 The reason chiropractic treatments are so successful in treating injuries from whiplash trauma is specific adjustments helps restore normal motion in joints.
 Following an injury and damage to soft tissue the body lays down scare tissue.
 Scare tissue stiffens and weakens the joint.
 This leaves the joint more prone to future injuries and signals chronic pain signals.
 When joints don’t move it increases the transmission of stress signals know as nociception.
 Nociception becomes pain when it reaches the parts of the brain responsible for conscious awareness.
 Chiropractic adjustments reduce pain by restoring normal motion to joints, and thereby shutting down the pain signals.

-For the best results you want to get treatment at a clinic that combines chiropractic care with additional medical services such as physical therapy and active rehab, trigger point injections and regenerative medicine such as PRP and stem cell therapy.
+For the best results you want to get treatment at a clinic that combines chiropractic care with additional medical services such as physical therapy and active rehab, trigger point injections and regenerative therapy such as enriched plasma.

 About the Author